 What are the best surgical treatments for physical acne scars?

-The most effective treatments for this type of scars would be surgical procedures performed in a dermatologist's office.
+Surgical procedures performed in a dermatologist's office are the most effective treatments for this type of scars.
 Cutting the collagen fibers under the scars (undermining) is the most common surgical treatment for depressed acne scars.
-A less invasive procedure is microneedle radiofrequency that can significantly improve physical acne scars and make the skin smoother and less bumpy.
+A less invasive procedure is microneedle radiofrequency, which can significantly improve physical acne scars and make the skin smoother and less bumpy.

 What are the best non-surgical treatments for physical acne scars?